 Ants in your garden can feel threatening.
 After all, they are insects and usually don't travel alone.
 When you see lines of ants heading up the sides of container plants or streaming into a garden bed, it can feel like an invasion.
 But stop and take a deep breath.
-The fact is, ants in house plants are often are beneficial insects.
+The fact is, ants on plants or in the soil around plants often act as beneficial insects.
 They don't hurt your plants and can actually aid them.
 But if you want to reduce their numbers or nudge them into moving on, you have more than one option.

 Ants in Plants

 Ants and plants seem to go together.
 If you have any sort of a garden at all, you'll probably see ants from time to time.
-This can include ants in potted plants, ants in flower pots and ants in house plants.
+This can include ants in potted plants, ants in landscape beds, and ants in your lawn.
 So what's a gardener to do?

 The first thing to do is reflect on the role ants play in a garden.
 Tunneling ants are little rototillers, aerating the soil like earthworms do and redistributing nutrients.
-They also help recycle by collecting dead insects and transforming then into soil fertilizer.
+They also help recycle by collecting dead insects and transforming them into soil nutrients.
 Ants also help disperse seeds, especially with flowering plants.

 Ants aren't interested in munching your plants as some bugs do.
 Instead, they are looking for stem nectar.
-They will get rid of plant-eating bugs that can harm your plants in order to dislodge them from sticky stems and leaves.
-And in that role, they also protect some insects, such as the caterpillars of some butterfly groups that produce a sweet substance known as honeydew.
+Some ant species get rid of plant-eating bugs that can harm your plants.
+Conversely, they also protect some insects, such as the caterpillars of some butterfly groups that produce a sweet substance known as honeydew.
 The ants love honeydew and look after the caterpillars until they become butterflies.
 In turn, ants serve as food for other beneficial insects, frogs, toads, birds and even some mammals.

 Aphids Attract Ants